Miloš Glišić: Captured by Gestapo

 On 2 August 1942 Glišić was arrested by Gestapo because they suspected that he sabotaged disarming of his detachment and communicated with Mihailović.
 He was interrogated and tortured in Belgrade Headquarter of Gestapo to reveal the location of Mihailović and Broz.
 When he refused to do so, Germans transported him to Mauthausen-Gusen concentration camp on 18 October 1942.
 Initially he was inmate of the camp in Mauthausen and since 28 June 1943 in Gusen from which he escaped in March 1945.
 He was soon captured and returned to Gusen where he stayed until 5 May 1945.

 Captured by OZNA

 After being released from the Mauthausen-Gusen concentration camp Glišić stayed in Austria until January 1946 when he tried to illegally enter Yugoslavia near Maribor.
 He was captured by OZNA.

 He was tried and sentenced to death in the 1946 Belgrade Process.
-He was executed in Belgrade at unknown location on the same night as Dragoslav Mihailović, on 17 July 1946.
+He was executed in Belgrade at unknown location on the same night as Draža Mihailović, on 17 July 1946.